-The Minister of Higher Education, Research, Science and Technology Pierre Duchesne made the announcement on April 16 as part of a total investment of $34.2 million in genomics and personalized health care for the eight projects in Quebec out of a total of 17 across Canada that were selected.
-Entitled Genomics and Personalized Health, the competition was organized by Genome Canada in partnership with the Canadian Institutes of Health Research (CIHR).
+The Minister of Higher Education, Research, Science and Technology Pierre Duchesne made the announcement today as part of a total investment of $34,2 million in genomics and personalized health care for the 8 projects in Quebec out of a total of 17 across Canada that were selected.
+Entitled Genomics and Personalized Health, this competition was organized by Genome Canada in partnership with the Canadian Institutes of Health Research (CIHR).

 In Canada, 200 children and 300 young adults are diagnosed with glioblastoma every year.
-With the current therapeutic approach, 90 per cent of patients die within three years.
+With the current therapeutic approach, 90% of patients die within 3 years.
 Thanks to a better understanding of the genetic mutations at play, this project will help improve the quality of life for these young patients.
 The goal of this project is to develop and deploy a diagnostic test through clinical trials to identify particular gene mutations in glioblastoma patients and apply the best treatment strategy for patients.

-“I would like to thank the government of Quebec, Génome Québec, the government of Canada, Genome Canada, CIHR and our other funding partners for the support they are providing to advance the leading research being conducted at McGill University,” said Principal Heather Munroe-Blum.
+“I would like to thank the government of Quebec, Genome Quebec, the government of Canada, Genome Canada, CIHR and our other funding partners for the support they are providing to advance the leading research being conducted at McGill University,” said Prof. Heather Munroe-Blum, McGill Principal and Vice-Chancellor.
 “Dr. Nada Jabado and her team are breaking new ground with the goal of helping these children and young adults live better lives.
 This welcomed investment is crucial in advancing their efforts.”

-This project is led by Dr. Nada Jabado and co-led by Dr. Jacek Majewski, associate professor in the Department of Human Genetics at McGill, and Dr. Tomi Pastinen, associate professor and Canada Research chair in Human Genomics at McGill.
+This project is led by Dr. Nada Jabado and co-led by Dr. Jacek Majewski, associate professor in the Department of Human Genetics at McGill University, and Dr. Tomi Pastinen, associate professor and Canada Research chair in Human Genomics at McGill University.